raquelaq/OpenWeatherApp/README.md

 ![weatherforecastportada](https://github.com/raquelaq/OpenWeatherApp/assets/117348659/a065f471-ff5e-40f2-9311-91d008ce4c15)

 ## General Information
-This project has been created by Raquel Almeida Quesada for "Development of Applications for Data Science" (DACD), a second-year subject offered in the Data Science and Engineering Degree at the University of Las Palmas de Gran Canaria (ULPGC), School of Computer Engineering (EII).
+This project has been created by Raquel Almeida Quesada for "Desarrollo de Aplicaciones para la Ciencia de Datos" (DACD), a second-year subject offered in the Data Science and Engineering Degree at the University of Las Palmas de Gran Canaria (ULPGC), School of Computer Engineering (EII).

 ## The Proyect
 The main objective of this program is to consume data from a REST API that provides public and free data.
 The API used in this case is the "Call 5 day / 3 hour forecast data" API from OpenWeatherMap.